jansonMaharaj/Japan/README.md

 and follow instructions to connect mongoDB

-running the website
+Running the website.
-in a new terminal run new command node app.js
+In a new terminal run new command node app.js